UV9501 – Mixed methods

 The participants should bring to the PhD course a working knowledge of both quantitative and qualitative research methods.
 More specifically, the participants must have completed at least one course in quantitative and one course in qualitative methods at the graduate level.
 Little attention will be given to building these skills.
 If you are concerned with your knowledge of either quantitative or qualitative methods please contact the course responsible for the current semester.

-Participation the first three days and submitted paper: 3 study points.
+Approved participation the first three days and submitted paper: 3 study points.

-Participation the first three days, without paper: 1 study point.
+Approved participation the first three days, without paper: 1 study point.

 80% attendance is required.